superdav42/wp-multisite-waas/README.md

 When preparing for a release:
 1. Update the version number in the main plugin file and readme.txt
 2. Update the changelog in readme.txt
+3. Ensure README.md and readme.txt are synchronized with the latest information
-3. Create and push the appropriate version tag
+4. Create and push the appropriate version tag

 ## 🆘 Support